dwil2444/SIG_Scraper/README.md

 # SIG_Scraper
 The Special Interest Group (SIG) defines a few standard Generic Attribute Profiles which serve as the foundation for the design of any Bluetooth Low Energy (BLE) System.

+### Mongo Server
+    1. Download and install the MongoDB Community Server from the following link: https://www.mongodb.com/download-center/community

+    2. To start the mongo server run the mongod process within your mongodb folder and specify your data directory with the following command:
+        /Users/******/mongodb/bin/mongod --dbpath=/Users/*******/mongodb-data

 ### Scraping
 The scraping scripts search the Bluetooth GATT specifications pages for all the XML links containing the relevant bluetooth services and characteristics.